WesleyVitor/Issues-elixir/README.md

 # Issues

-Aplication to fetch issues of some project from github api using elixir
+Application to fetch issues of some project from github api using elixir

-## How run the aplication
+## How run the application

 For Install the dependences so copy: